Qizhong-George-Guo/qizhong-guo/research/estuarine-processes.md

 # Watershed & Basin-Scale Environmental Studies

 Watersheds connect upland hydrologic processes with downstream rivers, estuaries, and coastal systems.
 My work in this area focuses on hydrology, sediment processes, river–estuary linkages, environmental restoration, and large-scale planning for resilience.
-These studies integrate hydrologic, hydraulic, ecological, and management perspectives and align closely with the Green–Grey–Blue–Smart (GGBS) approach to system-level resilience.
+These studies integrate hydrologic, hydraulic, ecological, and management perspectives and align closely with the Green–Grey–Blue–Intelligent (GGBI) approach to system-level resilience.

 ## Research Themes